Harisudhan5/Custom-NER-Model-With-SpaCy/README.md

 ### Testing the Fine-Tuned Model

-Once the model is trained, run inference.py to test the results
+Once the model is trained, run inference.py to test the results with your data

 ```bash
 python inference.py